Shadowfax-Data/OpenFoundry/README.md

 ### Core Capabilities
 - **AI-Powered App Development**: Build interactive Streamlit applications using intelligent agents
-- **AI-powered Notebook Development**: Utilize agents to generate code, visualize data, and streamline your analysis for your Notebooks
+- **AI-powered Notebook Development**: Utilize agents to generate code, visualize data, and streamline your analysis in your Notebooks
 - **Data Connection Management**: Connect to Snowflake, Databricks, and other data sources
 - **Secure Sandbox Environment**: Isolated Docker containers for safe code execution
 - **Run Locally on Private Data**: Deploy and operate OpenFoundry entirely on your own infrastructure, ensuring your data never leaves your environment